motoki317/traefik-headers-wasm/README.md

 ## Options

 - `manipulations`: Array of manipulation rules
-    - `matchPath`: Regex pattern to match against the request path
+    - `matchPath`: Regex pattern to match against the request path (mutually exclusive with `matchRequestHeader`)
+    - `matchRequestHeader`: Match against a request header value (mutually exclusive with `matchPath`)
+        - `name`: Header name to match against
+        - `value`: Regex pattern to match the header value
     - `customRequestHeaders`: Array of headers to add/modify on requests
         - `name`: Header name
         - `value`: Header value (supports capture group substitution with $1, $2, etc.)